• map

 Elora Centre for the Arts | 75 Melville Street, Elora Ontario

-‘Living | language | Land: Word portraits from the Earth’ a solo exhibition by textile artist Lorraine Roy is a collection of textiles inspired by 26 specially chosen words from endangered and minority languages from all over the world.
-These beautiful, poetic words, many of which have no direct translation to English, reveal complex and elemental connections to land and nature.
-Visual interpretations, or ‘word portraits’, seemed like a perfect way to make the words more accessible, and to light up curiosity about their meanings and the cultures from which they spring.
-This project brings together subjects Lorraine is passionate about: how we express words and language, the connection of culture and spirituality, and our relationship with nature.
+‘Living | language | Land: Word portraits from the Earth’ a solo exhibition by textile artist Lorraine Roy is a collection of textiles inspired by 26 specifically chosen words from endangered and minority languages from all over the world.
+These beautiful, poetic words – many of which have no direct translation to English – reveal complex and elemental connections to land and nature.

 With these pieces, I re-interpret each of the words into fabric pictures based on the information provided and my emotional response.
 My purpose is to offer a fresh lens on the human experience from within, rather than outside, the natural environment.